-Regarding contemporary statistics, most of the data I’ve seen actually support the conclusions in my original post.
-For instance, if you look at all of the major nationally representative sex surveys conducted in the United States in the past decade (i.e., the National Survey of Family Growth, the National Survey of Sexual Health and Behavior, the General Social Survey, etc.), they all consistently show that a higher percentage of women identifies as bisexual than men.2 See for yourself: check out this report from the CDC that summarizes all of the findings from all of these studies (you can find the relevant data in a table on page 32).
-One other really interesting thing about this report is that it consistently shows that bisexualilty is more common than homosexuality among women, whereas homosexuality is more common thatn bisexuality among men.
+Regarding contemporary statistics, most of the data I’ve seen supports the conclusions in my original post.
+For instance, if you look at all of the major nationally representative sex surveys conducted in the United States in the past decade (i.e., the National Survey of Family Growth, the National Survey of Sexual Health and Behavior, the General Social Survey, etc.), they all consistently show that a higher percentage of women identify as bisexual than men.
+See for yourself: check out this report from the CDC that summarizes all of the findings from all of these studies (you can find the relevant data in a table on page 32).
+One other really interesting thing about this report is that it consistently shows that bisexualilty is more common than homosexuality among women, whereas homosexuality is more common than bisexuality among men.
 This fits with the narrative from my earlier post suggesting that women’s sexuality tends to be more situation-dependent, whereas men’s sexuality is more specific to a certain category.

-However, the science is pretty clear that women seem to have a more natural tendency toward bisexuality than men.
+However, the science is pretty clear that bisexual tendencies seem to be more common in women than men.
 Does this mean that all women are inherently bisexual?
-No. Once again, I have never argued that and never will argue that.
-Sexuality is incredibly complex and there are few (if any) true universals that would apply to everyone in a particular group.
-The key thing to take away from this is simply that sexuality is sometimes expressed differently in men and women, and bisexuality happens to be one of those cases where the sexes appear to diverge.
+No. Again, I have never argued that idea and never will.
+Sexuality is incredibly complex and there are few (if any) true universals that would apply to everyone in a particular gender group.
+The key thing to take away from this is simply that sexuality is sometimes expressed differently in men and women, and bisexuality happens to be one of those cases where there are some notable differences across the sexes.

-1Adams, H. E., Wright, L. W., & Lohr, B. A., (1996).
+Adams, H. E., Wright, L. W., & Lohr, B. A., (1996).
 Is homophobia associated with homosexual arousal?
 Journal of Abnormal Psychology, 105, 440-445.

-2Chandra, A., Mosher, W. D., & Copen, C. (2011).
+Chandra, A., Mosher, W. D., & Copen, C. (2011).
 Sexual behavior, sexual attraction, and sexual identity in the United States: Data from the 2006-2008 National Survey of Family Growth.
 National Health Statistics Reports, 36, 1-36.

-Image Source: http://gaygirls.spreadshirt.co.uk/caution-goes-both-ways-A14412919
+Image Source: 123rf.com